synthesaurio/synthesaurio.github.io/demo.md

-# *This website is intended to demonstrate the work of Synthesaurio for promotion purposes, please do not distribute without previous authorization*
+# *This website is intended to demonstrate the work of Synthesaurio for promotion purposes, please do not distribute without previous authorization.*

 ----